Murple - Atari 2600 Game

 • Hold down to fall faster.

-• Fire button is used for menu selection/continue and to un-pause.
+• Fire is used for pause/un-pause, and for menu selection.

 What is murple?
 And other Dangers...